capacitor-community/stripe/packages/terminal/README.md

 # @capacitor-community/stripe-terminal

-Stripe SDK bindings for Capacitor Applications. __This plugin is still in the RC (release candidate) phase.__
+Stripe SDK bindings for Capacitor Applications.
 We have confirmed that it works well in the demo project.
-Please refer to https://github.com/capacitor-community/stripe/tree/main/demo/angular for the implementation.
+Refer to:

+- Tap to Pay / Internet / Bluetooth demo: https://github.com/capacitor-community/stripe/tree/main/demo/angular
+- App on Devices demo: https://github.com/capacitor-community/stripe/tree/main/demo/app-on-devices

 ## Install